sagemath/trac_to_gh/Issue 8487.md

 # Issue 8487: Use use_grobner in to_poly_solve

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8487

 Original creator: robert.marik